sonata-project/SonataPageBundle/docs/reference/assets.rst

 Assets
 ======

-Assets are managed with webpack which require yarn.
+Assets are managed with Webpack which require NPM.

 * stylesheets are generated from .scss files located in ``assets/scss``
 * javascripts are generated from files located in ``assets/js``